eitan-rosati/portfolio/README.md

 In this days I look for a job, I am intrested in data related positions (like - Data Scientist, Data analyst and Data Engineer)

 ### Data Analysis projects
+I did various analysis on different Datasets in Python.
+I used Packages like Pandas, Numpy, Scipy, Matplotlib and more...

+Link to the projects on Github: [Data Analysis Project](https://github.com/eitan-rosati/Data-Analysis-Projects)

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for